sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/correction_transport.md

 </figcaption>
 </figure>

-Serial radios, sometimes called telemetry radios, provide what is essentially a serial cable between the base and rover devices.
+Serial radios, sometimes called telemetry or packet radios, provide what is essentially a serial cable between the base and rover devices.
 Transmission distance, frequency, maximum data rate, configurability, and price vary widely, but all behave functionally the same.
 SparkFun recommends the [HolyBro 100mW](https://www.sparkfun.com/products/19032) and the [SparkFun LoRaSerial 1W](https://www.sparkfun.com/products/19311) radios for RTK use.

 <figure markdown>
 ![Serial radio cable](./img/Corrections/17239-GHR-04V-S_to_GHR-06V-S_Cable_-_150mm-01.jpg)